Deanna Raybourn: Biography

-Raybourn was born in Fort Worth, Texas, but now lives in Williamsburg, Virginia.
-She graduated from the University of Texas at San Antonio where she majored in English and History.
+Raybourn was born in Fort Worth, Texas, but currently resides in Williamsburg, Virginia.
+She graduated from the University of Texas at San Antonio where she earned a degree in English and History.

-Her first published novel, Silent in the Grave, was nominated for the Agatha Award for best new mystery of 2007.
-Set in Victorian era England, the acclaimed series has been optioned as a UK television series by Free@Last TV.
+Her debut novel, Silent in the Grave, was nominated for the Agatha Award for Best First Novel in 2007.
+Set in Victorian era England, the acclaimed series has been optioned for a UK television series by Free@Last TV.